-Within the FIM technology market there are choices to be made.
-Agent-based or agentless is the most common choice, but even then there are both SIEM, and ‘pure-play’ FIM, solutions to choose between.
+Within the FIM technology market, there are choices to be made.
+Agent-based or agentless is the most common choice, but even then there are both SIEM and ‘pure-play’ FIM, solutions to choose between.

-FIM – Agents or Agentless
+FIM – Agent or Agentless

 - Real-time detection of changes – agentless FIM scanners can only be effective on a scheduled basis, typically once every day